June 2010 United Kingdom budget: Reactions after the Budget speech

-The Minister for Women and Equalities, Theresa May, had written to the Chancellor emphasising the need to assess the effect of the budget on women, disabled people and ethnic minorities. the Fawcett Society is seeking a judicial review of the emergency budget for failing to demonstrate that such an assessment had been made.
+The Minister for Women and Equalities, Theresa May, had written to the Chancellor emphasising the need to assess the effect of the budget on women, disabled people and ethnic minorities.
+In September 2010 the Fawcett Society was sought a judicial review of the emergency budget for failing to demonstrate that such an assessment had been made.
 The High Court refused to grant permission for such a review in December 2010.

-A report published in October 2010 by Research Councils UK voiced the opinion that cuts to research and development are likely to do immense damage to the UK economy.
+A report published in October 2010 by Research Councils UK voiced the opinion that cuts to research and development were likely to do immense damage to the UK economy.
 The report's author, Romesh Vaitilingam, stated that evidence suggests private sector spending and productivity is encouraged by public sector spending.